 What do baby fleas look like?
 Check these baby flea (larvae) videos, images, and pictures – check their color and size.

-The short answer on “What do baby fleas look like?” have 4 distinct phases – pupal, larvae, eggs, and adults all look different.
-Flea larval stage measure between 2.8 mm to 4.9 mm.
-The larvae are worm-like, white or semi-transparent in color.
+- The short answer on “What do baby fleas look like?” has four distinct phases – pupal, larvae, eggs, and adults all look different—Flea larval stage measures between 2.8 mm to 4.9 mm.
+The larvae are worm-like, white, or semi-transparent in color.

-Flea eggs measure about anywhere from 0.04 millimeters plus have a dry and smooth skin that off-white in color.
 Fleas in the pupal stage look lumpy and crusty with an irregular shape plus have a silky cocoon.
+Flea eggs measure about anywhere from 0.04 millimeters plus have dry and smooth skin that is off-white.

 Read Also: What’s the best flea spray for your yard.